AsherJN/media-bias-extention/memory-bank/activeContext.md

 - **Local vs. Hosted Backend**: Currently using a local backend for development, but considering options for deployment
 - **Data Storage Strategy**: Evaluating the balance between local storage and potential cloud storage for user data
 - **API Usage Optimization**: Looking for ways to minimize token usage while maintaining analysis quality
+- **Prompt Structure**: Moved from monolithic text template to structured JSON format to enable modularity and customization

 ### UX Decisions
 - **Information Density**: Balancing comprehensive analysis with an uncluttered interface
 - **Visual Indicators**: Considering how to represent bias and other metrics in an intuitive way
 - **Accessibility**: Ensuring the extension is usable by people with various abilities
+- **Prompt Customization**: Planning UI controls for toggling dashboard items and editing prompt sections

 ### Product Decisions
 - **Monetization Strategy**: Evaluating options for sustainable development (API costs vs. user pricing)